sjbiaga/kittens/mt-5-ReaderT/README.md

 object Builder:
   def start[T](using lhs: Exprʹ[T]) = Builder(lhs, Nil)
 ```

+There are also operation methods which inject a dependency `String`, then continue with an implicit `Reader`, commencing as
+right hand side.
+The `inject` method makes this obvious, by invoking the mentioned operations indirectly.

 To measure time, we implement a method `elapsed` time between two timestamps: